supremeimposter/My-Vault/GATE/Linear-Algebra/Linearly Dependent and Independent Vectors.md

 date: 2024-03-17T22:49:00
 version:
   - LA-24
-last-revision: 2024-05-04T10:37:00
+last-revision: 2025-03-23T10:37:00
 notes-taken: true
 tags:
   - LinearAlgebra/Vectors
 ---
 # Linearly Dependent and Independent Vectors

+## Linearly Dependent Set of Vectors

-- **A set of vectors is linearly dependent set of vectors, if *at least one* of the vectors can be represented as a linear combination of every other vectors in the set.**
+- **A set of vectors is linearly dependent set of vectors, if *at least one* of the vectors can be represented as a linear combination of other vectors in the set.**

 > [!NOTE]
 > Independence is a concept of a set of vectors i.e. a **set of vectors can be linearly dependent or independent**.
 It doesn't make sense to ask whether a single vector or a vector within a set, is independent.